obeshor/nd101-Sentiment-Analysis-Model/README.md

-# Sentiment Analysi SageMker Deployment
+# Sentiment Analysis SageMaker Deployment

 The notebook and Python files provided here, once completed, result in a simple web app which interacts with a deployed recurrent neural network performing sentiment analysis on movie reviews. .